Panda GSA

 Grad school application tips:

-6. If you receive an offer, visit before making a commitment.
-If you can't, contact the grad students!
-You can find our contact link here!
+If you receive an offer, visit before making a commitment.
+If you can't, make sure you don't skip step 2

 Grad life in New Mexico